-- the appropriate Department or Program Chair; - the Dean of Faculty/Vice President for Academic Affairs or the Dean of Special Programs (DSP); - Supervisor; - Associate Vice President for Finance and Administration and Director of Human Resources or a designated representative; or - ADEWD.
+- the appropriate Department or Program Chair; - the Dean of Faculty/Vice President for Academic Affairs; - Supervisor; - Chief Human Resources Officer or a designated representative; or - ADEWD.

 Students may report to any of the above or to the Dean of Students and Vice President for Student Affairs.